nikitaycs50/foto-tools/README.md

 # JPG EXIF Data Analysis and Histogram Plotter

 A Bash script that parses JPG files in a specified directory to extract and analyze EXIF data for **Aperture**, **Focal Length**, and **ISO**.
-It generates a summary table with minimum, maximum, and average values, followed by colored text-based histograms for each metric.
+It generates a summary table with minimum, maximum, and median values, followed by colored text-based histograms for each metric.

 ## Features